 - How will that data need to be presented?

-- What questions do you need answered from your data?
+- What questions do you need to be answered from your data?

 We talk about data management but it’s really more about “information management.”
 What’s the difference?
 In order for a project to be successful and scalable, the implementation requires both data management and oversight reporting based on data consumed from transactional tools across the entire project lifecycle.